- Things to Do

 - Travel Planning

 It's the weekend, which in Arlington means it's time for brunch.
 Arlingtonians take brunch seriously with heated debates over who has the best brunch in town.
 From bottomless brunch tapas to Southern classics, Arlington has a global variety of gourmet brunch options, making deciding where to dine a challenge.
-But don't worry, these Arlington restaurants have transitioned to provide either socially distanced dining options or through contactless curbside pickup.
+But don’t worry, these Arlington restaurants have transitioned to provide socially distancing dining options and curbside pickup.
+They’ve also gotten creative with outdoor seating, enjoy a leisurely weekend morning dining in the fresh air.
+Please check individual restaurant websites for the most up-to-date information.